-At this point, I have over 160,000 miles on the rails and over 660 trains; I have experienced most things.
+Instead of hoarding my experiences, I want to share them on this website, offering a positive yet honest take on Amtrak travel.
+At this point, I have over 200,000 miles on the rails and over 700 trains; I have experienced most things.

-This section could be great if you want to plan an Amtrak Adventure but do not know where to start.
-Or, if you have a specific question, this section may help you find that topic faster.
+This section could be great if you want to plan an Amtrak Adventure, but do not know where to start.
+Alternatively, if you have a specific question, this section may help you locate the relevant topic more quickly.

 - Amtrak’s Long-Distance Route Guides

-- Get an overview of all the long-distance routes with links to more information.
+- Get an overview of all the long-distance routes, along with links to more detailed information.

 - If you are looking for stop times for your next Amtrak Long-Distance trip, this page allows you to download the schedule to store on your device or print it out.

-- What you need to know when Amtrak trains with multiple route numbers
+- What you need to know when Amtrak trains have multiple route numbers

-- If you plan a trip on the Texas Eagle, Lakeshore Limited, or Empire Builder and are unsure what train section you should book?
+- If you plan a trip on the Texas Eagle, Lakeshore Limited, or Empire Builder, and are unsure what train section you should book in?
 This article will help you sort things out.

 - How to save money on Amtrak tickets

-- If you want to save money with Amtrak, this page gives you the tools to save money on your next adventure.
+- This page provides tools to help you save money on Amtrak for your next adventure.

 - Amtrak gift cards

-- This article covers buying Amtrak gift cards and how to use them.
+- This article covers purchasing Amtrak gift cards and their usage.

 - Entertainment on Amtrak Trains